-Therefore, smoking is not permitted in any part of any building, including corridors, lifts, stairways, lavatories, reception areas or entrances and ALL company owned or hired vehicles (excluding ECOP vehicles owned or hired by the driver).
+Therefore, smoking is not permitted in any part of any building, including corridors, lifts, stairways, lavatories, reception areas or entrances and ALL company owned or hired vehicles.
 Smoking is also prohibited within 5m of any doorway or fire escape.

 Smoking is only permitted in a designated "Smoking Area".